MLP Startup and Operational Considerations

 What other operating expenses might an MLP want to consider recovering through subscriber fees — Accounting costs?
 Anything else?

-Each town may only add depreciation reserve and/or debt service as surcharges to the consumer’s’ bills.
+Each town may add depreciation reserve and/or debt service as surcharges to the consumer’s’ bills.

 How often can an MLP decide to adjust the MLP fee?
 Will WW/WCF establish set schedule for changes across the board?
 Annually?
 Semi-annually?